What is FoodWIse

 How we teach:

-• One-time & multi-session groups, with curriculum chosen to match our audience
+• Single & multi-session groups, with curriculum chosen to match our audience

 • Partnering with schools, local agencies & community sites to run lessons for their students / clients / community members